Consensus Date: February 2018

 - LRN PCR = BA1 & BA2 positive, BA3 is negative.

 A separate protocol has been developed to describe the methodology for the analysis of suspicious powder samples received as a result of a hoax or bioterrorist action for B. anthracis7.

 NB.
 It should be noted that material received as part of a suspected bioterrorism incident will likely consist of a powdered suspension of spores.
 Whilst such material may be cultured overnight in broth, or directly onto blood agar plates to provide a presumptive result in 24 hours, it presents some difficulties for direct detection by PCR because of the difficulties in extracting DNA from the spore.
-This test cannot be validated in Australia because of the unavailability of suitable powdered spore preparations.
+Testing for spores cannot be validated in Australia because of the unavailability of suitable powdered spore preparations.